Affectionately dubbed The King of Toys, Miniature Pinschers are fearless and energetic companion dogs.

 - The Canine Eye Registry Foundation (CERF) certifying that your dog’s eyes are normal.

-- The Orthopedic Foundation for Animals (OFA) for elbow dysplasia, hypothyroidism, Von Willebrand’s disease, and hip dysplasia, where the score should be fair if not better.
+- The Orthopedic Foundation for Animals (OFA) checking for elbow dysplasia, hypothyroidism, Von Willebrand’s disease, and hip dysplasia

-However, there is a list of other health conditions that your Min Pin is prone to.
-This list includes:
+The other health conditions that your Min Pin is prone to get are:

 - Progressive Retinal Atrophy (PRA)